ESG MISSION STATEMENT.

 Education: Educate the Foundry team and raise company wide awareness.
 Lead communication related to learning resources, individual actions to reduce environmental impact, community initiatives, and opportunities to participate.

-Measure and Reduce: Quarterly reporting and an annual report on scopes 1, 2 & 3, accredited by Investors In the Environment (“IIE”), ESOS reporting, SECR reduction targets
+Measure and Reduce: Quarterly reporting and an annual report focusing on scopes 1 and 2 and starting to both work on and report on scope 3, accredited by Investors In the Environment (“IIE”) for our UK operations, ESOS reporting, SECR reduction targets

 Advocate: Advocate for positive environmental change at Foundry